pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/operator-types/hash_join.md

 {% hint style="warn" %}
 Take care when increasing this limit.
-If the number of groups is too high, the amount of memory used by the engine can be very high, which can lead to out very large GC pauses and even out of memory errors.
+If the number of groups is too high, the amount of memory used by the engine can be very high, which can lead to very large GC pauses and even out of memory errors.
 {% endhint %}

 <!-- TODO